jack-jacobs/epiworldRShiny/inst/models/shiny_sisd.md

 ### Parameters

-The SEIR model has the following parameters:
+The SISD model has the following parameters:

 - **Disease Name**: The name of the disease being modeled.
 - **% of Population Infected**: The percentage of the population that is infected at the start of the simulation.